EURODEO/openradardata-requirements/Deliverable_Requirements.md

  - primary

 *Clarifications:*
+- Reuse method used i E-Soh

 *Acceptance criteria:*

 *Consequences and decisions:*

-### F31 - E-SOH software to meet agreed quality assurance standards
+### F31 - OPERA Open Radar Data software to meet agreed quality assurance standards

-"As a System Manager, I want E-SOH software to meet agreed quality assurance standards.
+"As a System Manager, I want OPERA Open Radar Data software to meet agreed quality assurance standards.
 So, I can efficiently maintain and lifecycle the E-SOH service."

 *Priority:*
 - primary

 *Clarifications:*
 - What is the definition of "agreed software quality assurance standards"?
-We interpret this as something the e-soh project team needs to agree on.
+We interpret this as something the OPERA Open Radar Data project team needs to agree on.

 *Acceptance criteria:*

 *Consequences and decisions:*

-### F32 - contributions to the E-SOH code base to be open to all EUMETNET members
+### F32 - contributions to the OPERA Open Radar Data code base to be open to all EUMETNET members

-"As a EUMETNET Member, I want contributions to the E-SOH code base to be Open to all Members.
+"As a EUMETNET Member, I want contributions to the OPERA Open Radar Data code base to be Open to all Members.
 So, I can efficiently deliver my national and EUMETNET Strategy."

 *Priority:*
 - primary

 *Clarifications:*
+-Codebase is placed on github.com

 *Acceptance criteria:*